-The 11th International Conference on Children’s Health and the Environment (hybrid)
+The 12th International Conference on Children’s Health and the Environment

-We are writing to request your participation in the 11th International Conference on Children’s Health and the Environment, to be held virtually or on-site on 27-28 October 2023, in Tashkent, Uzbekistan.
+We are writing to pre-announce the 12th International Conference on Children’s Health and the Environment, to be held in sprintime 2026, in Cairo, Egypt.

 It is an important opportunity to share experiences and scientific advances about children’s health and environment.
 Scientists, Policy Makers, Pediatricians, Nurses, Doctors, Educators, Urban planners, Interest groups, are all asked to contribute to this international conference.
 International accreditation points secured!